Turkey’s Erdogan's struggles to court Kurds in battle for Istanbul

 “He is ungrateful,” the 39-year-old said, complaining that Imamoglu went to the Black Sea region rather than the southeast during campaigning.
 “He is acting as if he did not get support from the Kurds,” he said, adding he would vote for Yildirim.

-Additional reporting by Ece Toksabay, Orhan Coskun, Yesim Dikmen and Humeyra Pamuk; Editing by Jonathan Spicer and Cassell Bryan-Low
+Additional reporting by Ece Toksabay, Orhan Coskun, Yesim Dikmen and Humeyra Pamuk; Editing by Jonathan Spicer, Cassell Bryan-Low and Alexandra Hudson